qualityclouds/action-full-scan/README.md

     <tr>
       <td><code>token</code></td>
       <td>✅ Yes</td>
       <td>You need to provide a valid API key to connect the Quality Clouds ruleset against which your code will be checked.
 To obtain an API key, contact your Quality Clouds admin.
-If you're an admin, check the [Administering API keys article](https://qualityclouds.com/documentation/qc/admin-portal-overview/administering-api-keys/).
+If you're an admin, check the <a href="https://qualityclouds.com/documentation/qc/admin-portal-overview/administering-api-keys/">Administering API keys article</a>.
     </tr>
     <tr>
       <td><code>mode</code></td>